GiacomoSorbi/String-to-Integer-atoi-/README.md

 ### Second Step - the Sign

-Now things start to get a bit more complicated and we need to take into account the sign; one of the best approaches is probably to store the sign in another variable; you might use confidently a boolean for now in order to store this value.
-Later on we might change our pattern in order to more elegantly handly a few more edge cases.
+Now things start to get a bit more complicated and we need to take into account the sign; one of the best approaches is probably to store the sign in another variable; you might use confidently a Boolean for now in order to store this value.
+Later on, we might change our pattern in order to more elegantly handle a few more edge cases.

 So, updating our previous code, we add some conditional flow inside our loops and a final condition at the very last line - the `return` statement: